 The security and confidentiality of your personal information is a high priority for the Company.
-We hope that this privacy code is informative and useful to you.
-If you have any concerns regarding this privacy code or have any further questions, you may bring them to our attention as follows:
+If you have any concerns regarding this Privacy Code or have any further questions, you may bring them to our attention as follows:

 Chief Privacy Officer